wiltonpaulo/cs50-final-project/README.md

 ##### Prerequisites

-The following items bellow are necessary to have the application working.
+The following items below are necessary to have the application working.

 - [Python 3.10 or higher](https://www.python.org/)
 - [Pip 22.1.2 or higher](https://pypi.org/project/pip/)